Checklist: Proactive steps to manage economic distress

 The professionals at CohnReznick are experienced at helping businesses of all shapes and sizes – and across all industries – weather approaching storms by analyzing the business drivers, strategizing on where improvements can be made, and executing on the tactics necessary across all areas of the business.

-Antony Walker, Principal, Financial Modeling & Decision Analytics Practice, Restructuring and Dispute Resolution Practice
+FCA, CIRA, Principal, Financial Modeling & Decision Analytics Practice; Restructuring and Dispute Resolution Practice